MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/mobile-app/newux-error-on-start-missing-files.md

 ## Symptoms

+An error occurs when starting the new mobile app experience stating files are missing.

+## Resolution

 Some required source records are missing.
 These records should be created when installing the solution.
 In rare cases, these records don't get created successfully or corrupted.
 In some cases, a user deleted the records.

-## Resolution

 ### Step 1: Check if the mobilesource table contains data